joshbegley/nyt-latest/README.md

 `China banned the burning of coal for heat around Beijing, but natural gas subsidies have run out, leaving many villagers vulnerable in dangerously cold weather.`\
 https://nytimes.com/2026/01/13/world/asia/china-coal-ban-air-pollution-heating.html

-**China Announces Record Trade Surplus as Its Exports Flood World’s Markets**\
+**China Announces Record Trade Surplus as Its Exports Flood World Markets**\
-`China’s surplus reached $1.19 trillion, a 20 percent increase from 2024, according to data released by the country’s General Administration of Customs.`\
+`China’s surplus reached $1.19 trillion last year, a 20 percent increase from 2024, as Beijing kept the currency weak and pursued self-reliance to replace imports.`\
 https://nytimes.com/2026/01/13/business/china-trade-surplus-exports.html

 **Clashes With Federal Agents in Minneapolis Escalate**\